AdityaMayukhSom/omnistream-pipeline/README.md

     **TODO:** Work has been ongoing for creating a Dockerfile which can be used to run the project using a single command and will not require the use of `make`.
 That will lead to easier deployments.

 4. For the developers of the software, if provided, read the `doc.go` under whichever package you are using to understand potential implementation details and pitfalls to look for.

+5. For the ease of development, make sure you have `gcc` installed, otherwise you need to remove the `-race` flag from go compiler options and make `CGO_ENABLED=0` as to check race condition, `cgo` is required.